optimizacija/advent-of-code-2021/README.md

 ```

 You can also try them out with your input, by replacing the contents of the respective `data.in` files with your data.

-# Contact

-I started looking into branching off from Typescript development into Rust programming.

-If you are hiring, feel free to contact me on [Linkedin](https://www.linkedin.com/in/jan-male%C5%A1-49013616a/).